Hackerspace-Castellon/web-hackcs/src/content/en/agenda/feria-orgullo-friki-vila-real.md

 ---
-title: "Vila-Real Geek Pride Fair"
+title: Vila-Real Geek Pride Fair
-description: "We will be at the eighth Vila-Real Geek Pride Days on June 4 and 5, 2022."
+description: We will be at the eighth Vila-Real Geek Pride Days on June 4 and 5, 2022.
-pubDate: "2022-06-05"
+pubDate: 2022-06-05
-categories: "agenda"
+categories:
+  - agenda
 ---

 ### VILA-REAL GEEK PRIDE FAIR